Brand development that increases sales velocity, guaranteed.

 Risks of a Brand Extension

-A brand extension may seem like the correct answer for companies suffering from brand dilution, but this is only sometimes the case.
-Most times, after years of unnecessary brand stretching, companies must go through a brand consolidation with a packaging redesign rather than create an entirely new brand.
+A brand extension may seem like the correct answer for companies suffering from brand dilution, but that’s not always the case.
+Most times, after years of unnecessary brand stretching, companies must undergo brand consolidation through a packaging redesign rather than create an entirely new brand.

-With an extension, expect an increase in brand management.
-If unprepared for the work that goes along with a product brand extension, the risk will be greater than the reward.
+With an extension, expect increased brand management.
+If unprepared for the work that comes with a product brand extension, the risk will outweigh the reward.

 Brand Extension Example (done wrong)